 I’ve realized today that I’ve been to Waddesdon Manor at the end of June and only now I’m sharing these pictures.
 I’ve blogged about Michael Eden’s special exhibition at Waddesdon Manor though, make sure you have a look, his work is gorgeous.
-Check their website if you want to see more details.

 The Rothschilds trace their origins in Frankfurt’s Jewish ghetto, to become the most powerful banking family of the 19th century.
 Waddesdon Manor was built by Baron Ferdinand.
 He was born in Paris and raised in Frankfurt and Vienna.
 He moved to UK in 1860 and married Evelina, his cousin.
 Both her and their child died in childbirth one year later.